zgoodwin/paml-runner/README.md

 # paml-runner
 This is a set of scripts that determines whether positive selection is acting on a gene by comparing the gene's non-synonymous substitution rate (dN) with its synonymous substitution rate (dS).
 These rates are calculated by aligning genes from many species and measuring dN and dS.
 Zhiheng Yang has written a great review on how to interpret these rates \([Open access article here](http://abacus.gene.ucl.ac.uk/ziheng/pdf/2000YangBielawskiTREEv15p496.pdf)\).

-[PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) is a suite of tools used to measure whether positive selection is acting on a gene using a statistical.
+[PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) is a suite of tools used to measure whether positive selection is acting on a gene using a statistical test.
 PAML measures substitution rates (dN and dS) and fits statistical models of positive selection and negative selection to the data.
 One can then determine which model is more likely using a chi-squared test.
 It is somewhat tedious to run PAML on more than a few genes at a time.
 Hence, I wrote this set of scripts to automate the running of PAML on many genes.
 These scripts were used for an analysis of positive selection in a set of genes required for skin development \([Goodwin et al 2017](http://journal.frontiersin.org/article/10.3389/fgene.2016.00227/full)\).

 For more information on PAML and what it does, you can read its documentation [here](http://abacus.gene.ucl.ac.uk/software/pamlDOC.pdf).